hulionix/TryOn/README.md

 ### External dependencies are installed via SPM.

-- SnapKit for layout of UIKit views
+- SnapKit | for layout of UIKit views.
-- Alamofire for networking
+- Alamofire | for networking.
-- ZipArchive for extracting downloaded zip model files
+- ZipArchive | for extracting downloaded zip model files.
-- GLTFSceneKit for loading and parsing a .gltf file into a scenekit node graph
+- GLTFSceneKit | for loading and parsing a .gltf file into a SceneKit node graph.

 ### SPM over CocoaPods or Carthage
 - CocoaPods takes more control over projects than what is needed from a dependency manager, like managing the project workspace.